OWODevelopers/OWO_Wands/README.md

 Note: compatible with MelonLoader version 0.6.0-ci.-1

 ## Featured effects
-TBA
+- Healing
+- HeartBeat
+- Impact
+- SpellFire
+- TeleportThrough

 ## Manual Connection
-If you are having trouble with the automatic connection, create a .txt file called OWO_Manual_IP.txt and write the IP of where you are executing the OWO App.
+If you are having trouble with the automatic connection, create a .txt file called OWO_Manual_IP.txt and write the IP of where you placed the OWO mod.